Lisp-Stat/documentation/content/en/docs/Manuals/distributions.md

 ## Getting Started

-Load the distributions system with `(asdf:load-system :distributions)` and generate a sequence of 1000 samples drawn from the standard normal distribution:
+Load the distributions system with `(asdf:load-system :distributions)` and the plot system with `(asdf:load-system :plot/vega)`.
+Now generate a sequence of 1000 samples drawn from the standard normal distribution:

 ```lisp
 (defparameter *rn-samples*